-The “Now what?” beginners guide (but also interesting for models with more experience) (last update January 2nd 2020)
+The “Now what?” extensive guide (interesting for starting models as well as models with more experience)

 We get a lot of questions from aspiring camgirls (and camboys) who would like to start as a cammodel.
 This guide will address all kinds of issues or other things you need to take care of, keep in mind or consider on how to become a cam girl.
 But also models with more experience might find things that they didn't know or haven't used before.
 Feel free to leave your comments or additions, so I can add them.
 This guide will be an ongoing process...